 The case of Pilanesburg’s marauding orphaned male elephant

-There is a story that circulates amongst those conversing about elephant populations here in Kenya.
+There is a story that circulates amongst those conversing about elephant populations here in Kenya that is pertinent in understanding the social impact of old bull elephants.
 It is the story of the orphaned male elephant who were introduced to Pilanesburg’s protected area in South Africa.

 These young males killed more than 40 white rhinoceros between 1992 and 1997.
 Often these killings happened during the elephants’ time in musth.
 They coincided with these males allegedly ripping up more trees than was usual amongst elephant populations elsewhere.